Adaptive Control in Autonomous Driving via Real-Time Recurrent RL: Background

-Real-Time Recurrent Reinforcement Learning (RTRRL)~\cite{lemmel2025real} is a biologically plausible online learning framework using recurrent neural networks.
+\paragraph{Online Learning via RTRRL} Real-Time Recurrent Reinforcement Learning (RTRRL)~\cite{lemmel2025real} is a biologically plausible online learning framework using recurrent neural networks.
 RTRRL combines online temporal-difference learning with eligibility traces (TD($\lambda$)) with efficient online gradient computation via RTRL or RFLO.
-The framework performs all learning and weight updates in a single forward pass without separate backward phases, making it computationally and biologically more realistic than backpropagation through time (BPTT).
-In the next subsections, we provide brief summaries for the individual building blocks of RTRRL and present the algorithm in Appendix~\ref{alg:RTRL}.
+The framework performs all learning and weight updates in a single forward pass, without separate backward passes, making it more computationally efficient and biologically realistic than backpropagation through time (BPTT).
+In the next subsections, we provide brief summaries for the individual building blocks of RTRRL, and we present the algorithm in Appendix~\ref{alg:RTRL}.
 For further algorithmic details, we refer the reader to~\cite{lemmel2025real}.